TayfunOksuzoglu/lorem/README.md

-# Project Title
+# LOREM

-This project is a practice website.
-It includes various sections such as a navbar, a hero section, an about section, a support section, an all-in-one platform section, a pricing section, and a footer.
+The project includes various sections such as a navbar, a hero section, an about section, a support section, an all-in-one platform section, a pricing section, and a footer.
 The website is built using React and includes components for each section.
-It features a responsive design and a modern, sleek UI.
+It features a responsive design.

 ## Installation